 -

-In your S3 bucket, create the
+In a new or existing S3 bucket, within your S3 bucket prefix, create the

 qumulo-core-install